bergio13/ADM_HW4/README.md

 2. _`CommandLine.sh`_:
 	> It is a bash script that answers CLQ question.
-    >Screenshots are in the notebook.
+    >Screenshots are in the Notebook file.

 Our group#24: